How to become an apprentice site engineer: Zoe's story

 Zoe enjoys working with a diverse group of people and feels fully supported as she learns new skills.
 She's looking forward to showing her friends and family the tube station she has helped to build!

-What to expect if you want to be a construction site engineer
+What qualifications do you need to be a site engineer?

 - Entry requirements: An apprenticeship is a great way to get the required experience and qualifications in construction or civil engineering.
 You’ll also need a Construction Skills Certification Scheme (CSCS) card and relevant health and safety training.
 You can find more information about available courses from CITB and Go Construct